 Whistle for me.

-The simple thing about Lent is to learn how to let go, lower my guard, and ready myself for the freedom — that is Easter.
+Lent’s simple thing is to learn how to let go, lower my guard, and ready myself for the freedom — that is Easter.